EU move to ban forced labor goods poses a test for SE Asia – DW – 04/04/2023

-There are an estimated 28 million people in the world suffering under forced labor conditions, up by more than a tenth from 2016, according to a report by the International Labour Organization (ILO), a UN body, released last year.
-More than half of those were in the Asia-Pacific region.
+An estimated 28 million people in the world are suffering under forced labor conditions, more than half of whom are in the Asia-Pacific region.
+The number of people in forced labor has risen by more than a tenth from 2016, according to a 2022 report by the United Nations' International Labor Organization.

 Last August, the UN special rapporteur on contemporary forms of slavery, Tomoya Obokata, published a report that stressed "it is reasonable to conclude that forced labour among Uyghur, Kazakh and other ethnic minorities in sectors such as agriculture and manufacturing has been occurring in the Xinjiang Uighur Autonomous Region of China."